pnnl/DPVPROT/README.md

 - Tools to determine distance relay settings on distribution systems.
 - Tools to predict the performance of time-domain, incremental distance relay algorithms.

+See the project's [report](https://doi.org/10.2172/1834373) and [paper](https://www.osti.gov/biblio/1821480) for background information.
+A local copy of the conference paper is at _doc/paper.pdf_.

 ## ATP

 The Alternative Transients Program (ATP) was used in development of this project.
 Some of the script files